Skip to main content

 Configuration Options

-The table below lists the SCIM options you can configure for an SSO provider.
+The table below lists the SCIM options available for an SSO provider.
 These options are available via the API (including Terraform) and the web interface.
 In the web interface, they appear only for SSO providers that support SCIM provisioning.

 Configuration OptionDetails